 Australia’s two-way trade in goods and services totalled A$799 billion in 2017–18, making up 43 percent of nominal GDP.
 This compares favourably with the US (27 per cent), Japan (34 per cent), China (38 per cent) and India 41 per cent.
 It means that Australia has a more trade-oriented economy than many of our partners, which in turn means that the continued rapid expansion of global trade disproportionately benefits our economy.

 Today, twelve of Australia’s 15 largest trading partners are located in Asia.
 Together, these 12 partners generate trade worth A$520 billion, or 65 percent of Australia’s total trade.
-Following several decades of rapid growth in the Asia-Pacific region, Australia’s evolving trade patterns reflect the nation’s strategic location as well as out strong regional ties – and our global competitiveness (see table below).
+Following several decades of rapid growth in the Asia-Pacific region, Australia’s evolving trade patterns reflect the nation’s strategic location, strong regional ties and global competitiveness.

 Australia's Exports and Imports of Goods and Services1